 Installing MQTT on your digital picture frame

-In Terminal connect to your digital picture frame with
+In Terminal connect to your digital picture frame and type

-Now we need a Python script which turns the digital picture frame display on or off.
+Now we need to create a new Python script which turns the digital picture frame display on or off.

-You can download it here or copy and paste it.
-It listens to the topic "frame/monitor" and turns the monitor on when the message is "ON" and off when the message is "OFF".
-Name the file "monitor_cloudmqtt.py".
+It listens to the topic “frame/monitor” and turns the monitor on when the message is “ON” and off when the message is “OFF”.
+Name the file “monitor_mosquitto.py” and put it in your main Pi directory.

 Add this paragraph in configuration.yaml:

-Finally, set up the entity switch for the digital picture frame in the Lovelace UI.
+Finally, set up the entity switch for the digital picture frame in the frontend.